Francis Suarez: Bid for city to host the 2020 DNC

 Hosting –in 2020– a Democratic National Convention will create more jobs, will deliver more revenue, and will showcase our city as more than just a tourist destination –but a center for innovation, finance and entrepreneurship.

 Miami was one of three finalist cities, along with Houston and Milwaukee.
 During the bid, Suarez supported a city commission resolution that would have (only in the instance Miami was selected to host the 2020 DNC) granted Miami's municipal administrators permission to begin immediate preparations.
 The resolution was passed unanimously by the city commission in January 2019.
 A similar resolution had already been passed in Miami Beach.
 Miami was unsuccessful in its bid for the convention, with Milwaukee being selected instead.

 Transportation

 In 2021, after seeing the Las Vegas Loop constructed by Elon Musk's The Boring Company, Suarez raised the possibility of using tunneling to relieve congestion problems in Miami, proposing, "something that could potentially connect Brickell to downtown to the Grand Central station to Miami World Center to the Omni area to Edgewater, potentially to Wynwood."

-The accelerated population growth that the city has experienced since the start of the COVID-19 pandemic has contributed to worsening traffic congestion in the city (as of 2024, the data company Inrix ranked Miami as ranked the ninth-worst city in the world in terms of traffic).
+The accelerated population growth that the city experienced after the start of the COVID-19 pandemic contributed to worsening traffic congestion in the city (as of 2024, the data company Inrix ranked Miami as ranked the ninth-worst city in the world in terms of traffic).